irenecelebrin/pands-project/README.md

 As explained in *About this repository*, the full dataset is included in this repository for reference purposes.
 However, in the program the dataset is also imported from the module Sklearn.datasets to make it easier to load and explore the data.

 ### 0. Analyse

+Module: analyse.py

 **How it works**

-This is the main program, and it allows to perform several functions.
+This is the main program, and it allows to carry out an analysis of the dataset and print the outputs to a folder named '**plots**'.

-Each component of the program was developed individually and is imported in the main python file as external custom module.
+Each component of the program was developed individually and is imported in the main Python file as an external custom module.
-All modules are independent, so if a module is not required, it can be commented and the program run without it.
+All modules are independent, so if a module is not required in the analysis, it can be commented and the program run without it.

 The modules included in the main program are:
 1) read_dataset.py